 The staff should conduct these reviews by using an appropriate panel of experts.
 Upon completion of its review, the expert panel will provide recommended changes to the targeted ITAAC set to the Director, DCIP for approval.

-B03.14 Program Inspections.
+B03.14 Construction and Operational Program Inspections.
 While the ITAAC will be the focus when selecting which activities to inspect, the NRC staff will inspect more than just ITAAC-related work.
-Licensees are required by regulation to develop and implement construction programs are listed in IMC 2504. .
-The staff's verification that the licensee has properly implemented required construction is directly related to the NRC’s use of sampling during inspections and is the foundation of the assumption that the specific construction activities inspected by NRC are representative of similar activities that did not receive direct NRC inspection.
+Licensees are required by regulation to develop and implement construction programs that are listed in IMC 2504.
+Construction program inspections that are conducted pursuant to IMC 2504 include inspection of the licensee’s ITAAC management program and QA activities affecting systems, structures, and components (SSCs) that are installed in the plant.
+Therefore, ITAAC will be indirectly evaluated by programmatic inspections because such programs affect the quality of the SSCs that are the subject of the ITAAC.
+Additional construction program inspections address reporting of defects and non-compliances, fitness for duty, and the preoperational testing program.
+The staff's verification that the licensee has properly developed and implemented required construction programs is directly related to the NRC’s use of sampling during inspections and is the foundation of the assumption that the specific construction activities inspected by NRC are representative of similar activities that did not receive direct NRC inspection.

 As the project progresses, the NRC will inspect the development and implementation of operational programs.
 The scope and content of the operational programs will have been reviewed by the technical staff during the COL application review process and approved when the COL was issued.
-The COL will contain milestones by which operational programs must be developed and implemented.
+The COL will contain license conditions that include milestones by which operational programs must be developed and implemented.
 The approved operational programs must be developed and implemented prior to the milestones listed in the COL. The staff intends to inform the Commission of the status of operational programs at the time of the 10 CFR 52.103(g) decision.

 B.03.15 Construction Assessment Program.
 A construction assessment program was developed by NRO through interactions with its stakeholders.
 Details regarding implementation of the construction assessment program are contained in IMC 2505, “Periodic Assessment of Construction Inspection Program Results,” which was initially issued on October 20, 2008.
 The initial version of IMC 2505 included a CAM, which provided guidance for NRC response to degraded licensee performance.
 The significance of findings was determined using a traditional enforcement approach.
 A description of the construction assessment program was provided to the Commission in SECY-08-0155, “Update on the Development of the Construction Inspection Program for New Reactor Construction under 10 CFR Part 52,” dated October 17, 2008.
 On December 5, 2008, the Commission issued SRM M081022, which directed the staff to reconsider the construction assessment process as presented in IMC 2505 and propose policy options to the Commission.
 The Commission further directed that the staff proposal should address the inclusion in the construction oversight process of objective elements such as construction program performance indicators (PIs) and significance determination processes (SDPs) analogous to those used in the ROP.